sxweetlollipop2912/mapreduce-mit6.5840/README.md

 ## Architecture & Features

 The system uses a coordinator/worker architecture communicating via RPC.
+Two main code files: `mr/coordinator.go` and `mr/worker.go`.

 *   **Coordinator**: A single master process responsible for:
     *   **Task Scheduling**: Assigns map and reduce tasks to workers.
 Map tasks are created for each input file and run to completion before reduce tasks are scheduled.